There’s a religious debate going on in the community of Customer Success vendors. My turn to weigh in.

 On the one hand, some tools vendors are evangelizing the value of predictive analytics driven by product usage data.
 Other tools vendors are evangelizing the value of rules-based scoring driven by various factors including usage stats, survey scores, support tickets, and more.

 While each vendor’s approach can be “right” under certain circumstances, each is generally wrong to characterize a health score as being driven by one approach versus the other.

-Our take: You need both.
+My take: You need both.

 Before I explain why, let’s get to first principles.
 Customer Success teams consistently say that they need to get away from “firefighting” mode to proactive customer engagement.
 Think of the health score as an “Early Warning System” that causes a Customer Success person to engage the customer at the earliest possible sign of caution, though direct contact or even a campaign.